- What is gold trading?

 What is gold trading?

-Gold trading is the practice of speculating on the price of gold markets in order to make a profit – usually via futures, options, spot prices or shares and exchange-traded funds (ETFs).
-Usually, physical gold bars or coins are not handled during the transaction; instead they are settled in cash.
+Gold trading is the practice of speculating on the price of gold markets in order to make a profit – usually via futures, options, spot prices or exchange-traded funds (ETFs).
+Usually, physical gold bars or coins are not handled during the transaction; they are settled in cash.

 There are a number of reasons why you might decide to trade gold, including pure speculation, wanting to buy and take ownership of the physical gold, or as a hedge against instability.